 Incorporating fresh vegetables like bell peppers, onions, carrots, or zucchini can help absorb and balance the saltiness of canned chili.
 Vegetables are naturally low in sodium and high in fiber, which enhances the nutritional value of the meal.

 Chop the vegetables finely and sauté them before mixing them with the canned chili.
-This not only improves flavor but also adds a delightful texture that makes the dish more vibrant and satisfying.
+This improves flavor and adds a delightful texture that makes the dish more vibrant and satisfying.

 Using Low-Sodium Broth

-Low-sodium vegetable or chicken broth can subtly enhance the taste without overpowering the original chili flavors.
-This method is excellent for reducing overall sodium without losing the essence of the dish.
+Low-sodium vegetable or chicken broth can enhance the taste without overpowering the original chili flavors.
+This method reduces overall sodium without losing the dish’s essence.

 Cooking Modifications